New CRM integrations: Salesforce & HubSpot

 Employee incentive programs include:

 While the above are the most popular gift cards by search volume, ultimately, individual preferences are fickle and unique.
-Everybody is different, and there’s no way to accurately paint your entire workforce or customerbase with a broad brush.
+Everybody is different, and there’s no way to accurately paint your entire workforce or customer base with a broad brush.

-Consider the following before making a selection:
+Consider the following before making a selectio:

 Let recipients choose their own gift card